A neural signed configuration distance function for path planning of picking manipulators: Experiments setup

 \subsubsection{Benchmarks}

 We benchmark our planner against the original PRM and its asymptotically optimal version PRM$^\star$, using the implementation from OMPL~\citep{ompl}.
 In the offline construction of the roadmaps, we allow our planner to distribute 250 vertices, while the benchmarking planners are given a competitive advantage of distributing 500 vertices.
-In the online phase, we limit all planners to check for a maximum of 10 nearest neighbors.
+We note that the extra number of vertices for the benchmarks do not contribute to a significant increase in computation time during the online phase.
+The dominating computation step is to verify the edges through collision-detection when the query points are connected to their nearest neighbours.
+Thus, we limit all planners to check for a maximum of 10 nearest neighbors in the online phase.
 For PRM$^\star$, we limit the online search time to $1\:s$ to get good convergence.
 PBRM uses the nSCDF for collision detection.
 We validate all paths with a conventional collision detector.
 Experiments were performed on a computer with an Intel i5-1155G7 processor (2.50 GHz), thus no GPU was used to speed up the neural network computations.